jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Take note of the `Client id` and the `Client Secret` then logout (this is needed only for testing the authorization process we'll explain shortly)

-Test your authorization server
+Test Your Authorization Server
 ------------------------------
-Your authorization server is ready and can start releasing access tokens.
-To test the process you need an OAuth2
-consumer: if you know OAuth2 enough you can use curl, requests or anything can speak http.
-For the rest of us, we have a `consumer service <http://django-oauth-toolkit.herokuapp.com/consumer/>`_ deployed on Heroku you can use to test your provider.
+Your authorization server is ready and can begin issuing access tokens.
+To test the process you need an OAuth2 consumer; if you are familiar enough with OAuth2, you can use curl, requests, or anything that speaks http.
+For the rest of us, there is a `consumer service <http://django-oauth-toolkit.herokuapp.com/consumer/>`_ deployed on Heroku to test your provider.

-Build an authorization link for your users
+Build an Authorization Link for Your Users
 ++++++++++++++++++++++++++++++++++++++++++
-The process of authorizing an application to access OAuth2 protected data in an :term:`Authorization Code` flow is always started by the user.
-You have to prompt your users with a special link they click to start the process.
-Go to the `Consumer <http://django-oauth-toolkit.herokuapp.com/consumer/>`_ page and fill the form with the data of the application you created earlier on this tutorial.
-Submit the form, you'll get the link your users should follow to get to the authorization page.
+Authorizing an application to access OAuth2 protected data in an :term:`Authorization Code` flow is always initiated by the user.
+Your application can prompt users to click a special link to start the process.
+Go to the `Consumer <http://django-oauth-toolkit.herokuapp.com/consumer/>`_ page and complete the form by filling in your application's details obtained from the steps in this tutorial.
+Submit the form, and you'll receive a link your users can use to access the authorization page.

-Authorize the application
+Authorize the Application
 +++++++++++++++++++++++++
-When the user clicks the link, she is redirected to your (possibly local) :term:`Authorization Server`.
+When a user clicks the link, she is redirected to your (possibly local) :term:`Authorization Server`.
-If you're not logged in, at this point you should be prompted for username and password.
+If you're not logged in, you will be prompted for username and password.
 This is because the authorization page is login protected by django-oauth-toolkit.
-Login, then you should see the not so cute form user can use to give her authorization to the client application.
-Flag the *Allow* checkbox and click *Authorize*, you will be redirected again on the consumer service.
+Login, then you should see the not so cute form users can use to give her authorization to the client application.
+Flag the *Allow* checkbox and click *Authorize*, you will be redirected again on to the consumer service.

 __ loginTemplate_